-Once the cross memory server is installed and started, there will be started task ZWESIS01 that runs the load library ZWESIS01.
+Once the cross memory server is installed and started, the started task ZWESIS01 runs the load library ZWESIS01 and ZWESAUX runs the load library ZWESAUX.
 The ZWESIS01 started task serves the ZOWESVR started task and provides secure services that require running in an APF-authorized state.